Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding: Balancing Regret and Complexity

 \section{Balancing Regret and Complexity}

-In this section, we establish that Algorithm \ref{alg:cub} refines the regret \eqref{eq:regret} obtained by standard GP-UCB and its variants under the canonical settings of the action space $\mathcal{X}$ being a discrete finite set and a continuous compact Euclidean subset.
+In this section, we establish that Algorithm \ref{alg:cub} achieves sublinear the regret \eqref{eq:regret} obtained by standard GP-UCB and its variants under the canonical settings of the action space $\mathcal{X}$ being a discrete finite set and a continuous compact Euclidean subset.
 We further establish sublinear regret of the expected improvement \eqref{eq:expected_improvement} when the action section $\mathcal{X}$ is discrete.
 We build upon techniques pioneered in \citep{srinivas2012information,nguyen2017regret}.
 The points of departure in our analysis are: (i) the characterization of statistical bias induced by the compression rule \eqref{eq:compression_rule} in the regret bounds, and (ii) the relating of properties of the posterior \eqref{eq:compression_rule} and action selections \eqref{eq:gp_ucb}-\eqref{eq:expected_improvement} to topological properties of the action space $\ccalX$ to ensure the model order of the GP defined by \eqref{eq:GP_posterior_D} is at-worst finite for all $t$.
+To evaluate the regret performance of the proposed algorithm, consider the definition of instantaneous regret $r_t=f(\bbx^*)-f(\bbx_t)$, which defines the loss we suffer $t$ by not taking the optimal action $\bbx^*$.
+Then after calculating the sum of $r_t$ from $t=1$ to $T$ number of actions, we obtain the definition of regret $\textbf{Reg}_T$ given in \eqref{eq:regret}.